 FUN FACTThe Silkie, Dorking bantam, and Faverolles are among the only chicken breeds with five toes.

-While bantam chickens are generally small, some are tinier than others and can sometimes be only slightly bigger than a pigeon!
+While bantam birds are generally small, some are tinier than others and can sometimes be only slightly bigger than a pigeon!
 We look at the smallest bantam chickens next.

 What is the Smallest Bantam Chicken?

-While there are many bantams you can choose for your flock, there’s something about a tiny chicken that makes for an adorable pet.
+While there are many breeds of bantams you can choose for your flock, there’s something about a tiny chicken that makes for an adorable pet.

 To help you make the best decision for your chicken coop, we’ll now look at some of the smallest chicken breeds, their temperaments, and whether they’d make good egg layers.